 - Present information about location-specific emissions benefits in easy–to–interpret tables and maps.

 AVERT is only intended for analyzing the emission impacts of EE/RE policies and programs.
-AVERT can be used as a screening tool to help states get started with analyzing the emission impacts of EE/RE policies and programs for the Clean Power Plan, but it should not be used to examine the emission impacts of major fleet adjustments or changes extending further than five years from the baseline year.
+AVERT can be used as a screening tool to help states get started with analyzing the emission impacts of EE/RE policies and programs, but it should not be used to examine the emission impacts of major fleet adjustments or changes extending further than five years from the baseline year.

 - Analysts who wish to improve their understanding of the emission benefits of statewide or multi-state EE/RE policies and programs.